Skip to main content

 Location Proofs

-A location proof is a location record that represents a location claim, coupled with location evidence supporting that claim.
-A location proof provides independently evaluable evidence that the claim corresponds to physical reality.
+A location proof couples a location claim with location evidence supporting that claim.
+It provides independently evaluable evidence about how well the claim corresponds to physical reality — not a guarantee that it does.

 A location proof is a verifiable digital artifact that represents a claim about the timing and position of some event, plus one or more pieces of corroborating evidence that would require technical manipulation, collusion, or fraud to forge.

 The key aim is to raise the cost of lying about where things happen, so we can build more interesting applications on more credible spatial facts.
 Astral’s Location Proof Framework provides a library of location proof plugins that collect evidence from different systems and compose them in a way that can be parsed and verified.
 We are building to support the widest possible range of ways to verify location — we don’t want to make assumptions about what forms of evidence system designers will or won’t accept.
-One of Astral’s core innovations: composable, multi-factor location proofs that bundle evidence collected from independent proof-of-location systems into a single verifiable artifact.
+One of the framework’s central ideas is composability: multi-factor location proofs that bundle evidence collected from independent proof-of-location systems into a single verifiable artifact.

 Why Location Proofs Matter